sachin02-hub/Object-Replacement-using-text-prompt-in-Images-using-GroundingDINO-SAM2-and-Stable-Diffusion/README.md

 ## How It Works

-- Extract frames from the input video using `supervision`.
+- Load an input image into memory.

 - Detect objects matching a text prompt with Grounding DINO.